282857341/nnFormer/README.md

 python ./nnformer/Synapse_dice_and_hd/inference.py
 ```

-The dice result will be saved in ../DATASET/nnFormer_raw/nnFormer_raw_data/Task002_Synapse/inferTs/output
+The dice results will be saved in ../DATASET/nnFormer_raw/nnFormer_raw_data/Task002_Synapse/inferTs/output